ryouze/ryouze.github.io/content/posts/block-apple-intelligence.md

 ## Bonus

-You can also use the **Content & Privacy** settings to disable other Apple Intelligence features for good measure.
-This approach, however, enables content restrictions, so it might not be suitable for everyone.
+You can also use the **Content & Privacy** settings to disable other Apple Intelligence features for extra safety:

 1. Open **System Settings** > **Screen Time** > **Content & Privacy**.
 2. Enable **Content & Privacy**.